solliancenet/CosmosDB-v3-labs/dotnet/labs/08-change_feed_with_azure_functions.md

 ### Create Function to Add Documents to Cosmos DB

-_The key functionality of the console application is to add documents to our Cosmos DB to simulate activity on our ecommerce website.
+_The key functionality of the console application is to add documents to our Cosmos DB to simulate activity on our e-commerce website.
 Here, you'll create a data definition for these documents and define a function to add them_

 1. Within the **program.cs** file in the **DataGenerator** folder, locate the **AddItem** method.
-The purpose of this method is to add an instace of **CartAction** to our CosmosDB Container.
+The purpose of this method is to add an instance of **CartAction** to our CosmosDB Container.

    > If you'd like to review how to add documents to a CosmosDB container, [refer to Lab05](05-build_net_app.md).